AUSTRALIAN UNION OF STUDENTS

 Your school has probably given you the impression that you have a good grasp of what is going on around you and can cope with any situation.
 Most students who go to a bad school have a perception they have a good grasp of reality and are going to a good school.
 It is only after their life becomes unstuck that they realise they went to a bad school.

 Some of the worst schools in the country are private schools.
 Anglican, Catholic, Uniting Church and so-called non-denominational schools are generally bad while other private schools are good.
-Lutheran and Seventh Day Adventist schools are the best.
-Government schools are as good as Anglican schools but a lot cheaper.
+Government schools are as good as Anglican schools but are a lot cheaper.

 With a view to countering the wrong information put out by schools, our student union has come up with a guide on how to have a successful life.
 Far from being like a box of chocolates, life is like a game of "snakes and ladders".
 The idea is to achieve certain goals while at the same time avoiding pitfalls.
 Life is not about pursuing happiness but about the perpetuation of a way of life.
 If you want to be happy, take cocaine, but if you want to get a life, pay attention to the following tips.
 Think of this as a travel warning for teenagers visiting Australia.